 Home > Health Library > Mediterranean Diet

-The fats allowed in the Mediterranean diet are mainly from unsaturated oils such as fish oils, olive oil, and certain nut or seed oils (such as canola, soybean, or flaxseed oil) and from nuts (walnuts, hazelnuts, and almonds).
+The fats allowed in this diet are mainly unsaturated fats.
+These include fish oils, olive oil, and certain seed oils (such as canola, soybean, and flaxseed) and nut oils (walnuts, hazelnuts, and almonds).
 These types of oils may have a protective effect on the heart.

 Current as of:

 Author: Healthwise StaffMedical Review: Kathleen Romito MD - Family MedicineElizabeth T. Russo MD - Internal MedicineRhonda O'Brien MS, RD, CDE - Certified Diabetes Educator